MadCodes9/HappyPug/README.md

 ## Status
 App available on the Google Play Store<br/>
-View app's landing page https://madrigalceiara.wixsite.com/website<br/><br/>
+View app's landing page: https://madrigalceiara.wixsite.com/website<br/>
 This is a project created by @MadCodes9 :grinning: